 More senior payroll personnel can earn the title of payroll manager.
 Managers net the most out of all the payroll professionals at an average annual salary of $72,250.
 These individuals oversee all of the payroll processing for the company.
 They are responsible for accurately calculating wages, taxes, and company deductions.
 Managers are also responsible for making sure all of the payroll practices are meeting federal, state, and local compliance.
 Some reporting is usually required in this position as well.

 Find a Payroll Processor Job in Lancaster, PA with TriStarr Today

-Working with a staffing agency is a great way to find jobs in the payroll field.
+Working with an administrative staffing agency in PA is a great way to find jobs in the payroll field.
 Oftentimes, companies partner with agencies like TriStarr to find the perfect fit for their company.
 Employers trust staffing professionals to find the best payroll professionals available.
 Once your resume is on file, you can be connected to a plethora of opportunities.
 Not to mention, recruiters can put you on the right track to getting certified and making the most of your payroll career.

-Anyone looking for payroll processing jobs in Lancaster, PA, and surrounding areas should work with the TriStarr staffing agency.
+Anyone looking for payroll processing jobs in Lancaster, PA, and surrounding areas should work with the TriStarr, a leading administrative staffing company.
 Our recruiters will get to know your skills, experience, and employment goals to help find a role that is the best fit for you.
 Best of all, we partner with some of the best employers in the area so you are connecting with the most reputable companies around.
-Contact us to get in touch with a recruiter and find your next payroll processing job.
+Contact us to get in touch with an administrative recruiter in Lancaster and find your next payroll processing job.